Watch the More Than Skin Deep performance trailer, exploring race, identity, and connection through poetry and dialogue.

 Reluctant and uneasy at first, we agreed to meet... talk, walk, listen to each other.

-We built trust and began to speak openly and confront shameful truths.
+We confronted our fears and unspoken biases.
+We built trust and began to speak our truths.

-We wrote collaboratively, exchanged poems, and confronted the unspoken realities of being Black and not Black.
+We wrote collaboratively, exchanged poems, and faced the realities of being Black and not Black.

 We knew our approach was needed in a polarized world.